wtrekell/OmniGen2/README.md

 </p>

 ## 🤝 Community Efforts
 We’re honored and grateful for the support from the open source community.
-Here are some unofficial implementations contributed by the community:
+Here are some unofficial implementations contributed by the community(**Currently, we have not confirmed whether there are no bugs.
+Please try to use the official demo as much as possible.**):
 - ComfyUI:
   - [https://github.com/Yuan-ManX/ComfyUI-OmniGen2](https://github.com/Yuan-ManX/ComfyUI-OmniGen2)
   - [https://github.com/neverbiasu/ComfyUI-OmniGen2](https://github.com/neverbiasu/ComfyUI-OmniGen2)